FranciscoFMSamagaio/Folder-Cleaner/README.md

     cd folder_cleaner
     ```

-2. **Configure Rules (Optional):**
+2. **Set the Source Directory::**

    - Open the `folder_cleaner.py` file.
-   - Modify the rules as needed based on your folder organization preferences.
+   - Set the SOURCE_DIR variable to the path of your source directory.

 3. **Run the script:**